 - After maintenance, REPLACE guards immediately. - Keep ALL warning labels clean and clear of any obstructions. - Never remove, deface, or paint over WARNING or CAUTION labels.
-Any damaged label will be replaced by MHS Conveyor at no cost by contacting Lifetime Services. - It is very important to instruct personnel in proper conveyor use including the location and function of all controls. - Special emphasis must be given to emergency stop procedures. - It is important to establish work procedures and access areas, which do not require any part of a person to be under the conveyor. - It should be required that long hair is covered by caps or hairnets. - Loose clothing, long hair, and jewelry must be kept away from moving equipment. - Maintain enough clearance on each side of all conveyor units for safe adjustment and maintenance of all components. - Provide crossovers or gates at sufficient intervals where needed to eliminate the temptation for personnel to climb over or under any conveyor. - Walking or riding on a moving conveyor must be prohibited. - Before performing maintenance on the conveyor, make sure the start-up controls are locked out and cannot be turned on by any person other than the one performing the maintenance. - If more than, one crewmember is working on the conveyor, EACH CREW MEMBER MUST HAVE A LOCK ON THE POWER LOCKOUT. - All pneumatic devices must be de-energized and air removed to prevent accidental cycling of the device while performing general maintenance. - Make sure all personnel are clear of all conveyor equipment before restarting the system.
+Any damaged label will be replaced by MHS Conveyor at no cost by contacting Lifetime Services. - It is very important to instruct personnel in proper conveyor use including the location and function of all controls. - Special emphasis must be given to emergency stop procedures. - It is important to establish work procedures and access areas, which do not require any part of a person to be under the conveyor. - It should be required that long hair is covered by caps or hairnets. - Loose clothing, long hair, and jewelry must be kept away from moving equipment. - Maintain enough clearance on each side of all conveyor units for safe adjustment and maintenance of all components. - Provide crossovers or gates at sufficient intervals where needed to eliminate the temptation for personnel to climb over or under any conveyor. - Walking or riding on a moving conveyor must be prohibited. - Before performing maintenance on the conveyor, make sure the start-up controls are locked out and cannot be turned on by any person other than the one performing the maintenance. - If more than, one crewmember is working on the conveyor, EACH CREW MEMBER MUST HAVE A LOCK ON THE POWER LOCKOUT. - All pneumatic devices must be de-energized and air removed to prevent accidental cycling of the device while performing general maintenance. - Make sure all personnel are clear of all conveyor equipment before restarting the system. - Before restarting a conveyor which has been stopped because of an emergency, an inspection of the conveyor must be made and the cause of the stoppage determined.
+The starting device must be locked out before any attempt is made to correct the cause of stoppage.

-Before servicing or performing any work in the motor control panel, disconnect and lock out air and the main incoming service.
+• Before servicing or performing any work in the motor control panel, disconnect and lock out air and the main incoming service.
 If only the panel disconnect is off, the incoming side will still be hot.